npm/npm/doc/misc/npm-developers.md

 * You can end patterns with a forward slash `/` to specify a directory.
 * You can negate a pattern by starting it with an exclamation point `!`.

-By default, the following paths and files are ignored, so there's no need to add them to `.npmignore` explicitly:
+By default, the following paths and files are ignored, so there’s no need to add them to `.npmignore` explicitly:

 * `.*.swp`